EwanColquhoun/loadsheet-planner/README.md

 * [PEP8](http://pep8online.com/) - for testing and validating the code.
 * [Google Sheets](https://www.google.co.uk/sheets/about/) - to create the printable spreadsheet.
 * [Google Cloud](https://cloud.google.com/) - to create a project for the API.
-* [Google Sheets API](https://developers.google.com/sheets/api) - an API to link the Loadsheet planner with Google Sheets.
+* [gspread](https://developers.google.com/sheets/api) - an API to link the Loadsheet planner with Google Sheets.

+### Libraries Used
+* Loadsheet planner uses some basic libraries, sys, time, datetime and gspread.
+All except gspread are contained within python itself.
+The sys and time libraries are used in the typing function to produce a typing effect onto the terminal.
+The datetime library is used to produce a time stamp for the loadsheet.
+The gspread library needs to be installed into your IDE (process described in the [Deployment](<#deployment>) section.).
+Gspread allows communication with Google Sheets, it is a Python API for Google Sheets.

 [Back to top](<#contents>)
 # Testing